 READING AND DISCUSSING TOGETHER.
 This reading group is especially oriented towards reading together rather than reading outside the group.
+We hope that this close reading strategy can be a small act of resistance against the cultural colonization of Western academia, the hegemony of English, and the codified distinctions between the academic and the “non-academic” or the artist.
 There is no commitment to join for more than one session.
 Non academics who want to involve critical theory in their work but normally don’t have access to text based resources or the time to do research are encouraged to take part.
 We also make space for defining and translating words for non-native speakers who don’t have access to translations into their home language(s).

 WHAT WE EXPLORE